 Often imagery is more powerful and memorable than words and in some cases the photographs chosen to accompany the news are less than representational of the story at hand.
 This instance is typical of the Western media’s predilection for reinforcing Western notions about the East through imagery, instead of finding common ground between two regions that many believe are naturally separated by ideology.
 Thus orientalism lives on, transformed from its roots but maintaining its destructive stereotypes.

 Adam Schwartz is an undergraduate at University of California, Berkeley entering his final year in the Media Studies program.
 He is currently preparing to write his thesis analyzing the gender and racial implications of the American Apparel advertising campaigns.
-When he isn’t in school he can be found biking along the beautiful California coast or working for the Berkeley Student Cooperative.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+When he isn’t in school he can be found biking along the beautiful California coast or working for the Berkeley Student Cooperative.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.